Article 15 (film): Production

 The storyline of the film is based on the socio-political situation of the country, post-independence time drawing inferences from true-life events researched over the last 6 months, akin to Mulk.
 Giving details on Article 15 Anubhav Sinha stated that "this film is an investigative drama where the audience too is an accused party ...
 A very challenging film that needed an extraordinary actor like Ayushmann."
 The film is originally titled Article Victor.

 Filming

 The filming started on 1 March 2019 in Lucknow.
 During filming on 14 March 2019, Ayushmann Khurrana the leading star of the film, and the team entered into a swamp filled with leeches to shoot scenes of the film.
 He shared a picture of the team on Twitter.
 The shooting of the film was completed in the first half of April 2019.

 Release

 Article 15 had been selected as opening film for the 10th edition of London Indian Film Festival to be premiered on 20 June.
 It was released in India on 28 June 2019.
 It was made available for online streaming on Netflix.
-The Film is originally scheduled to release on 23 September 2014.